troyxmccall/cointracker-converters/readme.md

 python3 binance.py -f binance.csv -o cointracker_binance.csv
 ```

 ### disclaimer

-this script comes with absolutely no warranty, use at your own risk
+this script comes with absolutely no warranty or support, use at your own risk

 make sure to verify your results before uploading to cointracker

+if you want paid assistance with importing your data contact: troy.mccall@protonmail.com

 ![about](https://user-images.githubusercontent.com/129784/162638677-b7012065-3828-465c-a1d2-978e54f352cc.jpg)